 However, during teaching, it is common to observe the students’ noticeable lack of interest or motivation in the classroom.
 This particular behavior is not only hard to correct but is also detrimental to the classroom dynamics.
 It undermines the positive energy for which you work so hard, expecting to build rapport with your students and create a sense of community.

 Therefore, it is crucial for every teacher to build a strong relationship with their students.
 Meet them where they are and make an attempt to understand them.
-To achieve this, teachers need to develop a strategy which actually works as an instructional management plan.
+To achieve this, teachers need to develop a strategy that actually works as an instructional management plan.
 This will help in promoting specific thought patterns (between teacher and students) and in achieving desired learning goals effectively.

 To prevent students stray from the course and to keep them engaged in learning, there are some common teaching tips that every teacher should incorporate into their overall teaching pattern.